zoho/zcrm-nodejs-sdk/README.md

 ```
 [zoho]
 crm.iamurl=
 crm.clientid=
 crm.clientsecret=
 crm.redirecturl=
+crm.refreshtoken=
 ```

-crm.clientid, crm.clientsecret and crm.redirecturl are your OAuth client’s configurations that you get after registering your Zoho client. crm.iamurl is the accounts URL.
+crm.clientid, crm.clientsecret and crm.redirecturl are your OAuth client’s configurations that you get after registering your Zoho client.
+If you are using a refresh token to generate authorization tokens you may also include it as crm.refreshtoken crm.iamurl is the accounts URL.
 It may be accounts.zoho.com or accounts.zoho.eu.
 If the crm.iamurl is not specified, by default the URL will be accounts.zoho.com.

 In configuration.properties file: